bos/stanford-cs240h/notes/l1/basics1.md

            in print z       -- program will print 5
     ~~~

+    * Bound names cannot start with upper-case letters
-    * Bindings are separated by "`;`" character, usually auto-inserted
+    * Bindings are separated by "`;`", which is usually auto-inserted
-      by
+      by a
       [layout](http://www.haskell.org/onlinereport/haskell2010/haskellch2.html#x7-210002.7)
       rule

 * A binding may declare a *function* of one or more arguments
-    * A function and its arguments are separated by white space
+    * Function and arguments are separated by spaces (when defining or
-      (both when defining and when invoking it)
+      invoking them)

     ~~~ {.haskell}
     add arg1 arg2 = arg1 + arg2   -- defines function add